Regular triangle unions with maximal number of sides: Abstract

-There are several sequences in the OEIS which are made from kin ingredients and have similar flavour.
-This means: sequences, whose definition employs only well-familiar objects from Euclidean geometry and whose calculation requisites rather delicate arrangements of the latter.
-One of such sequence was popularized by N. Sloane and the community of OEIS during the ``ranking process" invoked to clarify which sequence should be assigned a honorary label A250.000.
-A runner-up in this vote, now a sequence A250.001 (first proposed by Jonathan Wild), asks to find the number of ways to draw $n$ circles in the affine plane \cite{sloane,oeis} (definitions of admissible and equivalent configurations are intuitive and can be found in the references cited).
-In Figure \ref{dujen}, $3$ (out of $173$) arrangements of $4$ circles are reproduced.
+Besides A006066 and A090338, the OEIS contains other sequences made from kindred ingredients and carrying a similar flavor: sequences whose definitions use only familiar objects from Euclidean geometry, while their computation requires surprisingly delicate arrangements.
+One such sequence was popularized by Neil Sloane and the OEIS community during the ``ranking process" intended to decide which sequence should receive the honorary label A250.000.
+A runner-up in that vote, now sequence A250.001 (first proposed by Jonathan Wild), asks for the number of ways to draw $n$ circles in the affine plane \cite{sloane,oeis} (the notions of admissible and equivalent configurations are intuitive and can be found in those references).
+In Fig. \ref{dujen}, three of the $173$ arrangements of $4$ circles are reproduced.